kmvanden/machine_learning/README.md

   - Repeated stratified cross-validation should be used with small sample sizes to avoid overfitting, to ensure more representative folds and to get robust performance estimates.
   - For xgboost, decrease the risk of overfitting by using ``early_stopping_rounds``` and lower values for ```max_depth``` to decrease decision tree complexity, ```colsample_bytree``` and ``colsample_bynode``` to diversify feature usage, and ```eta``` to reduce the learning rate.

+### Non-linear relationships and interactions
-**Non-linear relationships and interactions**: microbiome datasets frequently exhibit complex, nonlinear relationships between microbial features and outcomes, due to microbial interactions, threshold effects and compositionality.
+Microbiome datasets frequently exhibit complex, nonlinear relationships between microbial features and outcomes, due to microbial interactions, threshold effects and compositionality.
 Logistic regression models the outcome as a linear combination of the input features and therefore cannot naturally capture nonlinear patterns or interactions.
 In contrast, random forests and xgboost make no assumptions about linearity and are thus able to capture nonlinear thresholds and feature interactions.

 **Possible solutions**:
   - Random forests and xgboost naturally handle nonlinear relationships and interactions, but stability and the detection of complex combinations can be improved by using a sufficient number of trees to capture subtle interactions.
   - For xgboost, ensure a sufficient number of trees (use a large number of ```nrounds```) and a sufficient complexity of trees (e.g., ```max_depth```) to learn complex patterns, but use ```early_stopping_rounds``` and monitor training and validation metrics (e.g., logloss or AUC) to decrease the risk overfitting.

+### Imbalanced classes
-**Imbalanced classes**: in microbiome studies, it is common to have fewer cases than controls, leading to class imbalance.
+In microbiome studies, it is common to have fewer cases than controls, leading to class imbalance.
 When classes are imbalanced, logistic regression and xgboost models tend to minimize loss by favoring the majority class, since misclassifying minority samples contributes less to the overall loss.
 Similarly, classification tasks in random forest also tend to favor the majority class, because the splitting criteria (Gini impurity) are dominated by the majority class.

 **Possible solutions**:
   - Use class weights to correct for this by assigning higher weights to samples from the minority class in the loss function (logistic regression and xgboost) or at split decisions and class probabilities in leaf nodes (random forest).
 This increases the penalty for misclassifying minority samples and forces the model to place more importance on minority class predictions.
   - Stratified cross-validation should be used to ensure that samples from the minority class are included in each fold.
   - Performance of the model should be evaluated using metrics that emphasize minority class (precision, recall and F1 score) or balanced (balanced accuracy and AUROC) performance.

+### Batch effects
-**Batch effects**: non biological variation introduced during sample collection, processing or sequencing can lead to batch effects.
+Non-biological variation introduced during sample collection, processing or sequencing can lead to batch effects.
 If batch is confounded with class labels, models may learn to predict batch artifacts rather than the true biological differences, leading to poor generalizability and spurious associations.

 **Possible solutions**:
   - Apply batch correction methods, such as ComBat or Harmony, to adjust the data prior to modeling.
 However, if biological signal is confounded with batch, these corrections can remove meaningful variation along with technical noise.